konradzagozda/twelve-factor-app-demo/README.md

 - **clean contract with underlying system** - only `unix-like` system is needed, for windows use WSL2.
 - **suitable for deployment on modern cloud platforms** - achieved with `kubernetes`
 - **Minimize divergence** between development and production - local / dev / prod environments differs mostly just by configuration settings.
 Local deployment achieved using `kind`, cloud deployments achieved with `aws eks`.
-- TODO: can **scale up** - achieved with `kubernetes` and autoscalling cloud capabilities.
+- can **scale up** - achieved with `aws fargate` and autoscalling cloud capabilities.

 ### I. Codebase - One codebase tracked in revision control, many deploys

 - tracked in a version control system - achieved with `git`
 - one-to-one correlation between the codebase and the app
 - one codebase per app, many deploys of the app
-- production site, one staging site, copy of the app running in local development environment
+- production site, one staging site, copy of the app running in local development environment - achieved with `kind`

 ### II.
 Dependencies - Explicitly declare and isolate dependencies